 I am a Principal Research Scientist at the MIT Center for Global Change Science and Joint Program on the Science and Policy of Global Change.
 I first joined the MIT Center for Global Change Science as a Postdoctoral Associate in 2009 and became a Research Scientist in 2011.
 My research focuses on uncertainty quantification of future projections of global and regional climate change, climate change impact assessment with a focus on the natural and managed land systems, cost-benefit analysis of climate mitigation, and improving the representation of the coupled human-Earth system in integrated assessment models.
 In recent years, I contributed to the intercomparison project with Earth System Models of Intermediate Complexity (EMICs) undertaken in support of the Intergovernmental Panel on Climate Change (IPCC) Fifth Assessment Report (AR5) and I was a major contributor to the US Environmental Protection Agency (EPA) Climate Change Impacts and Risk Analysis (CIRA) project.
 Within the CIRA project, I contributed to or led various climate impact assessments including the impacts of climate on agriculture and water resources, on forestry and wildfires, and on air quality and health.
 I completed my PhD in Atmospheric Science at the University of California, Davis, and hold a Master's degree in Hydraulics and Fluid Dynamics Engineering from the National Polytechnic Institute of Toulouse.

 I have been a major contributor to the Climate Change Impacts and Risks Analysis (CIRA) project led by the U.S. Environmental Protection Agency (EPA) in collaboration with the Massachusetts Institute of Technology, the Pacific Northwest National Lab, the National Renewable Energy Laboratory, and other partners.
-The primary goal of the CIRA project is to estimate the degree to which climate change impacts and damages to multiple U.S. sectors (e.g., human health, water resources) are avoided or reduced in the 21st century due to global reductions in greenhouse gases (GHGs).
+The primary goal of the CIRA project is to estimate the benefits of global greenhouse gas mitigation to multiple U.S. sectors.
 A three-step approach for assessing benefits includes developing GHG emissions scenarios; simulating future climate under these scenarios; and applying these projections in a series of coordinated impacts analyses encompassing multiple sectors related to health, infrastructure, electricity, water resources, agriculture and forestry, and ecosystems.

-The project produced a peer-reviewed report, entitled "Climate Change in the United States: Benefits of Global Action", that has been highlighted by EPA Administrator Gina McCarthy in various media, including CNN.
+The project produced a peer-reviewed report, entitled "Climate Change in the United States: Benefits of Global Action" [pdf], that has been highlighted by EPA Administrator Gina McCarthy in various media, including CNN.

 Contact me for information on how to access the climate data.